Updated March 11, 2026 · By Jake Embers

 1. Prep your vegetables (10 minutes)

-This step prevents sticking better than anything else.
-Dip a paper towel in neutral oil, grab it with your tongs, and wipe down the grates.
-Do this right before adding your vegetables, not when the grill is cold.
+This prevents sticking better than any marinade.
+Dip paper towels in neutral oil, grab with tongs, and wipe down the grates right before cooking.
+Not when the grill is cold - right before you add food.

-5. Start with the longest-cooking vegetables (6-8 minutes)**
+5. Start with the slowest vegetables (6-8 minutes)

 6. Add medium-cooking vegetables (4-6 minutes per side)

-Bell pepper strips, zucchini rounds, and yellow squash go on next.
+Bell peppers, zucchini, and yellow squash go on now.
 These cook faster than you think.
-I used to leave them on way too long and end up with vegetable leather.
-Look for nice grill marks and slight softening when you press them with your tongs.
+I used to leave them on way too long and end up with vegetable jerky.

-7. Finish with quick-cooking items (2-4 minutes per side)**
+7. Finish with the quick stuff (2-4 minutes per side)

-Asparagus and mushrooms go on last.
-Asparagus spears should go perpendicular to the grates so they don't fall through.
-Mushrooms will release their moisture and start to look glossy when they're done.
-The whole process should take 12-20 minutes total, depending on your vegetable selection.
+Asparagus and mushrooms last.
+Run asparagus perpendicular to grates so they don't fall through.
+Mushrooms will get glossy and release their moisture when ready.

 8. Check for doneness